 13. How do I change or remove my registration to volunteer?

 If you are unable to volunteer for the date that you registered for, please email firstname.lastname@example.org as far in advance of the outreach as possible.
 We encourage you to sign up for another date!
 Last minute cancellations are strongly discouraged.

 14. Do you take walk-in volunteers?

 If you would like to volunteer, you must register ahead of time.
-We will do our best to accommodate walk-ins, but there is no guarantee that you will get to volunteer if you have not registered.
+There is no guarantee that you will get to volunteer if you have not registered.
 Please be advised that we may have to turn you away.